threetee/http3go1/README.md

 ## Description

 http3go1 is a configurable HTTP redirector built in go.
-It currently uses redis for all storage.
+It currently uses redis (presumably with persistence) for all storage.

+## Prerequisites

+* go
+* redis
+* Ruby (optional, for the foreman gem)

 ## Getting Started

-  $ godep get
+  $ gem install --no-ri --no-rdoc foreman
   $ make
+  $ foreman start

+Or, without foreman:

-  $ make install
+  $ make
+  $ ./admin &
+  $ ./redirector &

 ## Configuration

 Both the redirector and the admin component are intended to be configured via environment variables (see http://12factor.net/config).
-The following environment variables should be used:
+The following environment variables are available for use:

 | Variable         | Description                                       | Type   | Default Value      |
 |------------------|---------------------------------------------------|--------|--------------------|